other Wirgin cameras in my collection

 Ruckwarts (backwards).
 Obviously I haven't been able to find a user manual for this camera.

-According to the undated press advertisement (shown at the top of the page), the Edinex originally cost £22 - 16s - 11d.
+I would guess that the original cost of this camera was roughly the same as that of an Edinex I (£22 - 16s - 11d).
 In 1951, that would have been about two weeks average UK pay.

 Viewfinder: Simple reverse telescope finder.
 No frame lines or parallax markings.